-Subdivision (b).
-Subdivision (b) embodies the rule of "capture" as set forth in Restatement of Property, Section 365(2), (3).
-Subdivision (b) provides that, if a done appoints the property to a trustee on a trust that fails, there is a resulting trust in favor of the done or his estate.
-If the done manifests a contrary intent in the instrument exercising the power, or if the donor has manifested a contrary intent in the creating instrument, the property will pass to takers in default or, if there are none, to the donor or his estate under subdivision (a).
-Only England, Illinois, and Massachusetts have considered the problem, and all have adopted the rule of subdivision (b).
-See 3 Powell, Real Property 7 400 at n.5 (1967).
+Absent such a manifestation of intent, there is a resulting trust in favor of the donee or his estate.
+If the creating instrument or instrument of appointment indicates an intent that there not be a resulting trust but does not manifest an intent as to the disposition of the property under the circumstances, the property will pass to the takers in default or, if there are none, to the donor of his estate under subdivision (a).
+Only England, Illinois, and Massachusetts have considered the problem, and all have adopted the substance of the rule of subdivision (b).
+See 3 Powell, Real Property 4 400 at n.3 (1967).

 Subdivision (c).
-Subdivision (c) provides that, if the donee of the property makes an ineffective appointment and he has manifested an intent to take over the assets for all purposes, the property passes to the donee or his estate.
-However, if the donee has manifested a contrary intent in the instrument exercising the power or if the donor has manifested a contrary intent in the creating instrument, the property will pass to the takers in default or, if there are none, to the donor or his estate under subdivision (a).
+When the donee of a general power of appointment makes an ineffective appointment other than to a trustee upon a trust which fails, the intent, if any, manifested in the creating instrument as to the disposition of the appointive property under such circumstances prevails.
+Absent a manifestation of contrary intent in the creating instrument, the appointive property passes to the donee or his estate if the instrument of appointment "manifests an intent to assume control of the appointive property for all purposes"; otherwise, the appointive property passes to the takers in default or, if there are none, reverts to the donor or his estate under subdivision (a).
 Only England, Illinois, Maryland, and Massachusetts have considered this problem, and all have adopted the rule of subdivision (c).
-See 3 Powell, Real Property 7 400 at nn.
-6-9 (1967).
+See 3 Powell, Real Property 4 400 at nn.6-8 (1967).

 The intent of the donee to assume control of the assets "for all purposes" is most commonly manifested by provisions in the instrument of appointment which blend the property owned by the donee with the property subject to the power.
 Thus, where the donee's will provides that "I devise and appoint all property that I own at my death or over which I then have a power of appointment to A," the blending of the owned and appointive assets shows an intent of the donee to treat the appointive assets as his own.
 Thus, if A predeceases the donee and the anti-lapse statute does not dispose of the property, the appointive assets will pass into the donee's estate to be distributed to his statutory heirs or next of kin.
-See Restatement of Property § 365 (comment d) (1940).
+See Restatement of Property § 365, comment d, at 2025 (1940).